 - a.
 Liabilities held primarily for the purpose of trading; - b.
 Liabilities due to be settled within 12 months after the reporting period; and - c.
-Liabilities for which the Company does not have an unconditional right to defer settlement for at least 12 months after the reporting period.
+Liabilities for which the Company does not have the substantial right at the end of the reporting period to defer settlement for at least 12 months after the reporting period.